 NMTC Case Study for Restaurant Depot

-In 2018, RD entered the North Charleston, South Carolina market with a 62,333 SF facility.
+In 2018, RD entered the North Charleston, South Carolina market with a 62,333 square foot facility.
 Located in a USDA Food Desert with poverty levels of 50.3% and median family income of 46.3%, the LIC was designated a FEMA disaster area.
-Like the Akron project, this project created permanent and construction jobs, paying over the Living Wage of $11.74/hour and providing full benefits.
+Like the Akron project, this project created permanent and construction jobs, paying over the living wage of $11.74/hour and providing full benefits.

-In 2015, RD entered the Akron, Ohio market with a 55,027 SF facility.
-The Low Income Community (“LIC”) where the RD is located is a USDA Food Desert with poverty levels of 50%, median family income of 52.9% and unemployment of 9.6%.
-In addition to creating permanent and construction jobs, with 79% of the jobs accessible to workers with no more than a high school diploma or GED, the project pays over the Living Wage of $10.70/hour and provides full benefits.
+In 2015, RD entered the Akron, Ohio market with a 55,027 square foot facility.
+The Low Income Community (LIC) where the RD is located is a USDA Food Desert with poverty levels of 50%, median family income of 52.9% and unemployment of 9.6%.
+In addition to creating permanent and construction jobs, with 79% of the jobs accessible to workers with no more than a high school diploma or GED, the project pays over the living wage of $10.70/hour and provides full benefits.

 Both markets lacked a full-service grocery store and significant portions of the populations rely on food from convenience stores and food pantries.

 Because RD membership is limited to those with retail sales licenses or food preparation licenses, they have a long growth curve to profitability, which is exacerbated when they enter disinvested communities.
 Accordingly, they have partnered with Capital One Bank to utilize New Markets Tax Credits (NMTC) to create an interest rate subsidy during the NMTC period rather than a more typical two-loan structure, generating an equity-like investment from the NMTC program.

 In Akron, RD was able to finance the $7.5 million project using a $6.5 million loan utilizing Allocation from Development Fund of the Western Reserve and equity from Capital One Community Revitalization Fund.